bq/aquaris-E5/README.md

 WHAT IS THIS?
 =============

-Linux Kernel source code for the devices:
+Linux Kernel source code for the device:
 * bq aquaris E5 HD
-* bq aquaris E5 FullHD

 BUILD INSTRUCTIONS?